Minor in Agricultural Economics

 Who is this program for?

 A minor in Agricultural Economics is ideal for students interested in understanding the economic forces shaping agriculture, food systems, and environmental sustainability.
-This program prepares students for careers in agribusiness management, policy analysis, international trade, and resource conservation, providing a strong foundation in economic decision-making and industry-specific expertise.
+It prepares students for careers in agribusiness management, policy analysis, international trade, and resource conservation, providing a strong foundation in economic decision-making and industry-specific expertise.

 Program Overview